Riverscapes/PBR/workshops/2023/manhattan.md

 ----
 ## Logistics
 ### Registration
 Registration is free, but is by invitation only.
-Contact Jason Sweet for more information.
+Contact [Dominique Shore](mailto:dominique.shore@usu.edu) for more information.

 ### Lodging